proximax-storage/go-xpx-chain-sdk/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The ProximaX Sirius Catapult Chain Golang SDK works as a lightweight Golang library for interacting with the Sirius Blockchain.
+The ProximaX Sirius Chain Golang SDK works as a lightweight Golang library for interacting with the Sirius Blockchain.
 It provides a complete library set coverage, and supports synchronous and asynchronous requests.

 ## Getting Started